Astrap1/Orpits-0x02/README.md

 In the third milestone, we added executable Python code boxes through `//code`.
 Code boxes support Python syntax highlighting, keyboard navigation, `Ctrl+Enter` execution, and an output panel for results and errors.
 Python source is sent to the Tauri/Rust backend and executed using a locally installed interpreter.

-We also implemented structured tables through `//table`, including keyboard-based cell navigation, automatic row and column creation, row and column deletion, and formulas such as `sum`, `avg`, `mean`, `median`, `min`, `max`, and `count`.
+We also implemented structured tables through `//table`, including keyboard-based cell navigation, automatic row and column creation, row and column deletion, and formulas such as `sum`, `avg`, `mean`, `min`, `max`, and `count`.
 Formula discovery now uses its own keyboard-operated registry, and formulas persist and recalculate when referenced values change.
 Version 2 of the `.x2` format added structured-table persistence while retaining compatibility with earlier notes.

 Finally, five participants completed the first round of user testing.
 Their feedback led us to change the default table from 3×3 to 1×1 and highlighted the need for fuzzy command search to make longer commands easier to discover and enter.

 # Splashdown Objectives
-Finally, our main objective is to refine the code-box and table features into more complete document components, improve how they appear in exported files, and explore a more accessible way for users to access the AI feature.
+Our main objective is to refine the code-box and table features into more complete document components, improve how they appear in exported files, and explore a more accessible way for users to access the AI feature.

-C++ execution, language preselection, fuzzy command search, structured-table PDF wrapping, visual code-box PDF export, contextual table shortcut guidance, planned structured-table accessibility improvements, and live discoverable table formulas have now been completed.
-Users can create Python or C++ code boxes explicitly while the original `//code` command remains compatible with Python.
-The command menu now uses Fuse.js alongside prefix and ordered-letter matching so that partial or imperfect command names can return useful suggestions.
-Exported tables use dynamic row heights, preserve wrapped and explicit lines, keep rows intact across page breaks, and repeat their headers on new pages.
-Exported code boxes reproduce the editor's language header, dark source panel, monospace content, run status, and visible standard or error output.
-Active tables now display a compact guide that adapts to document, cell, row, column, and editing modes without adding persistent toolbar controls.
-Accessible grid semantics, labelled cell coordinates, roving focus, selection state, live announcements, and high-contrast selection outlines support keyboard and screen-reader use without introducing horizontal mouse-driven controls.
-A table-specific `//` registry now exposes the available calculations, while persisted formulas update automatically when referenced values or formula results change.

 The objectives are:

+- Improve structured-table accessibility, cell layout, and handling of larger tables
+- Add clearer visible controls for managing table rows and columns while preserving keyboard-first navigation and formulas
+- Implement fuzzy command search with Fuse.js so partial or imperfect command names can return useful suggestions
+- Add C++ execution to the code box
+- Allow users to select or identify the programming language used by each code box
+- Refine structured-table PDF export with better cell wrapping and page-break handling
+- Improve PDF export so that code boxes preserve code formatting and clearly display their output
 - Continue user testing and use the findings to refine table editing, code-box interaction, and export quality
 - Investigate a managed AI access system so that users do not need to obtain and configure their own Gemini API key
 - Design usage tracking, quotas, secure API-key handling, and cost controls for the managed AI system before making it available to users